hyperdriveguy/OpenGospel/README.md

 The goal of this project is to bring an open source and redistributable set of scriptures that works on Unix-like systems.

 ### Who made OpenGospel?
-OpenGospel was originally made by hyperdriveguy, but this fork is made by me, MarshmellowTechnology.
+OpenGospel was originally made by hyperdriveguy, but this fork is made by me, MarshmallowTechnology.
 There are many more contributors.

 ### What Operating Systems will it work on?
 In theory, anything that works with Python and GTK 3.